cocotb/cocotb/documentation/source/introduction.rst

 to behave like a software language is midguided.

-UVM is nich
+UVM is niche
-^^^^^^^^^^^
+^^^^^^^^^^^^

-We now have another niche within an already highly specialised area.
-Finding good UVM guys is difficult and expensive. in the time it takes you to find 1 UVM developer I can hire 5 Python developers (and probabaly for the same total cost).
+UVM is a niche within an already highly specialised area.
+Finding good UVM guys is difficult and expensive.
+In the time it takes you to find 1 UVM developer I can hire 3 Python developers (and probabaly for the same total cost).

 UVM is expensive